 The Cleveland Foundation is privileged to assist him in his goal of supporting the aspirations of others who value higher education and the work-save-invest ethic.
 Mr. Whitmer proved that a small savings – in his case $1,000 – can grow into a catalyst for big dreams, as he has watched that initial amount grow to more than $84,000, the corpus of this scholarship program.
 We encourage those with an entrepreneurial spirit and a commitment to complete a dream to apply.

-The fund helps persons at any age attend – on a full-time basis – a college or university that is authorized to provide full credit toward a bachelor’s or higher degree.
+Purpose: To help persons with an entrepreneurial spirit, at any age, attend – on a full-time basis – a college or university that is authorized to provide full credit toward a bachelor’s or higher degree.

 To be eligible, you must meet these requirements:

-- Be willing to work, save and pay for a portion of your educational expenses during your university years
+- a willingness to work, save and pay for a portion of your educational expenses;

-- Show a significant degree of self-motivation, self-help, initiative, good work ethic and generally embody the entrepreneurial spirit
+- self-motivation, self-help, initiative, good work ethic and generally embody the entrepreneurial spirit

 - helping others

 Personal statements should address your educational plans, career goals and how this scholarship could help you meet your goals.
 Preference will be given to ROTC program cadets whose service leads to a commission in the United States armed forces (as tie-breaker only).

 An independent selection committee appointed by the Cleveland Foundation will make recommendations on scholarship recipients.
 Foundation staff administers the fund and facilitates the selection process.
 The selection committee bases its scholarship decisions on the completed application and an evaluation of the degree to which persons meet the eligibility criteria.
 Consideration will also be given to compatibility of career or life goals and objectives to the educational path being pursued.